massimo-cassandro/svg-icons-tools/README.md

 npx iconsTools --config ./path/to/svg-icons-tools.config.mjs
 ```

+where `--config` must contain the path, relative to the current dir, to the config file.

 If the `--config` parameter is not set, the script will look for the configuration file in the current directory; if the file is not found, an error will be thrown.